Administrative Procedure 181

 - Video monitoring notification signs shall clearly notify users of the area of monitoring.

-- Students, parents, and staff shall be informed at the beginning of the school year, and as necessary during the school year, that video/audio surveillance will be used and that video/audio recordings may be used by administration as evidence.
+- Students, parents and staff shall be informed by the Principal or the Director of Transportation Services at the beginning of the school year, and as necessary during the school year, that video and audio surveillance will be used and that video and audio recordings may be used by administration as evidence.

 - Recordings shall not be disclosed except in accordance with this procedure.